Cluster Structures on Double Bott-Samelson Cells: Cluster Structures on Double Bott-Samelson Cells

 Going back to the decorated double Bott-Samelson cell $\conf^b_d\left(\mathcal{A}_\sc\right)$.
 Since we are free to choose any seed in the mutation equivalent family as the initial seed, for the sake of simplicity let us fix our initial seed to be one that is associated to a triangulation in which all triangles of the form $ $ come before triangles of the form $ $, i.e., a triangulation that looks like the following.

 Note that any closed string $c$ in the corresponding string diagram lies in a part that is of one of the following three forms.

 The following lemma is essentially equivalent to Zelevinsky's result on double Bruhat cells \cite[Lemma 3.1 (4)]{Zel}.
-But since the decorated flag language we use is significantly different from what is in his proof, we rephrase his proofs below for completeness purpose.
+But since the decorated flag language we use is significantly different from what is in his proof, we rephrase his proofs below for the purpose of completeness.

 \begin{lem} For a triangulation chosen as above and any closed string $c$ in the corresponding string diagram, the once-mutated cluster $\mathrm{K}_2$ variable $A'_c$ (as an element in $\Frac\left(\mathcal{O}^b_d\right)$ a priori) belongs to $\mathcal{O}^b_d$ and $\conf^b_d\left(\mathcal{A}_\sc\right)$ contains the seed torus $\spec\mathbb{C}\left[\mathbf{A}_c^\pm\right]$. \end{lem} \begin{proof} Let us consider the top case first.